michaelkamprath/eater-sap-1-improvements/lcd-display/README.md

 | 15 | `LED+` | **+5V** - Power supply for the backlight. |
 | 16 | `LED-` | **Ground** - Power supply for the backlight. |

+### Interface

 The biggest challenge in using this module is dealing with the enable `E` behavior of acting on the falling edge of the clock for writes and the rising edge of the clock for reads.
-This would imply that we need an inverted clock driving the `E` signal, but care had to be taken in the design to deliver those edges *after* all the other control lines were configured.
-Since the the other control lines would be driven by the memory map IO logic, there is relatively significant gate delay before the `RS` and `R/W` signals arrive.
+This would imply that we need an inverted clock driving the `E` signal, but care had to be taken in the design to deliver both edges *after* all the other control lines were configured.
+Since the other control lines would be driven by the memory map IO logic, there is relatively significant gate delay before the `RS` and `R/W` signals arrive.
+To account for this, I gate the inverted clock sign with the logical combination of `MMAP_1 AND (MDi OR MDo)`, which will allow the clock to pass only if both the memory map IO controller has activated the LCD module and the is either a memory write or read operation happening.
+After that gate, I pass the clock signal through a double inverter to delay it a bit more to ensure these is some time in between when the LCD module is configured and when it sees a rising edge on `E`.
 I also found in practice the Hitachi HD44780 is extremely sensitive to noise on the `E` line.
 I discuss noise mitigation later in this document.

 ## Memory Mapped IO